ashmita23/ashmita23/README.md

-- 👋 Hi, I’m @ashmita23
+- 👋 Hi, I’m a Data Science grad student at UChicago interested in Generative AI, building LLM solutions and ML algorithms!
-- 👀 I’m interested in machine learning